J-1 Visa Talent Acquisition Consultant Jobs

 Check your country's two-year home residency requirement early

 Some nationalities and certain government-funded exchange visitors face a two-year home residency requirement after their J-1 ends.
-Resolve this before accepting an offer, because it blocks H-1B and green card status changes until fulfilled or waived.
+Resolve this before accepting an offer, because it blocks H-1B visa and green card status changes until fulfilled or waived.

 Document your offer letter to match the DS-2019 program dates